Harry908/JobWise/.github/chatmodes/solutions-architect.chatmode.md

 - [Impact 1]

 ## Implementation Guidance
-[Specific steps for implementation teams]
+[Architectural guidance for implementation teams - NO CODE EXAMPLES]

 ## Validation
 [How to verify the decision was correct]